bridgetallen/BNL/README.md

 The Catalog - registry of the apps. three catalogs for testing purposes: dev, beta, and release. dev = prototype beta = requires testing, release = visible to normal kbase users

 Publishing

+every vector space has a basis

+dowloading kbase kb-sdk

+mkdir /home/bridgetallen/bin/
+# Generate the kb-sdk script and put it in ~/bin/kb-sdk
+docker run kbase/kb-sdk genscript > /home/bridgetallen/bin/kb-sdk
+chmod +x /home/bridgetallen/bin/kb-sdk
+# Add ~/bin to your $PATH if it is not already there
+export PATH=$PATH:/home/bridgetallen/bin/kb-sdk
+# You might want to put the above command in your ~/.bashrc or ~/.zshrc:
+echo "export PATH=\$PATH:/home/bridgetallen/bin/kb-sdk >> ~/.bashrc

+kb-sdk init -e -u bridgetallen bridgetallenContigFilterHelloWorld

+bridgetallenContigFilterHelloWorld

+git init
+git add .
+git commit -m 'Initial commit'

+git config --global user.name "Bridget Allen" git config --global user.email "ballen@bnl.gov"

+ git remote add origin https://github.com/bridgetallen git push -u origin master

+ git remote remove origin
+git remote add origin https://github.com/bridgetallen/bridgetallenContigFilterHelloWorld.git

+Arabidopsis RNA-seq Analysis Tutorial Questions

+1. If FastQC says your reads are no good, how is HISAT2 still able to run and align the reads
+2. What does a normalized distribution say about the the gene expression?
+3. It says that my expression matrix was successful, but I don't see useful information in the details.
+4. Since we know that Arabidopsis is normal, if we saw an unusual dot on the PCA plot, would it be of interest or a known outlier?
+5. What are the most common and most uncommon apps used in this analysis?